ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Enscrambled

-This is a blended ransomware where it uses hybrid RSA/AES method.
+This is a blended ransomware where it uses AES method and RSA for server authentication.
 It is tested on debian/ubuntu based Linux distribution with required dependencies installed.
 Unlike others, it just outputs everything in terminal, just like text-based programs.
 It can encrypt files, deface server websites, steals and do backdoors on a target machine.

 # What is This